 H5 and H6 headers aren’t used often.
 If you do use them, they must be properly “nested.”

-Why is nesting header tags important?
+Why are nesting header tags important?
 Consider this:

 “To facilitate navigation and understanding of the overall page structure, authors should use headings that are properly nested.
 Example: h1 followed by h2, h2 followed by h2 or h3, h3 followed by h3 or h4, and so on.
 Heading elements that are properly nested help users of assistive technologies understand the structure of the information on the web page more easily.”